 By submitting an inquiry, you will be first in line to receive the most up to date news surrounding the project.
 Once construction is almost complete, we will release our order form for your community where you can choose the services you want for your home.

 Race has been making steady progress on the Bright Fiber Network.
 We have built the fiber optic infrastructure through most of the first two zones of the project area and the Point of Presence has been installed.
-There have been some unanticipated effects from the current crisis; we are still waiting on power to be run to the PoP, and there are contractors and other third parties that have not been able to provide us with what we need to move forward during this chaotic period.
+There have been some unanticipated effects from the current crisis; there are contractors and other third parties that have not been able to provide us with what we need to move forward during this chaotic period.
 Despite that, our commitment to the project has not wavered.
 You will still see us out in the field, stringing fiber and preparing to connect as many customers as we can as soon as we are in a position to do so.
 We will share any new and further updates as soon as we can.
 Thank you for your patience and stay safe.

 Race is awarded the project after months of planning and close communication with decision makers.
 Race will then meet with all parties involved including engineers and construction crews.